joelvh/json2json/README.md

               ensureArray: true

+To convert an object into an array, the following properties must be specified

+              key: false
+              as: false
+              mapToArray: true

+This will push all values of properties in the object into an array.

+To select the keys whose values are pushed into the array, specify the keys in the "choose" property.

+              choose: ['SmallImage', 'MediumImage', 'LargeImage']

+If the data you want to transform contains an array of objects and you want all the values pushed into a single array instead of nested arrays, specify the "flatArray" property.

+              flatArray: true

 And finally, create an instance of the "ObjectTemplate" object, passing the template to the constructor.
 Then call the "transform" method, passing it the data you want to transform.